jupyterlab/jupyterlab/tutorial/extensions_user.md

 ## Advanced usage
 The behavior of the application can be customized through configuration.
-The configuration is stored in `<sys-prefix>/etc/jupyter/labconfig/`.
+The configuration is stored by default in `<sys-prefix>/etc/jupyter/labconfig/`.
 In this directory, we use `build_config.json` and `page_config.json`.
+The configuration directory can be overridden using `--lab-config-dir` in any of the JupyterLab commands.
 The `build_config.json` stores the location of the build directory in `location` (defaults to `<sys-prefix>/share/jupyter/lab`), as well as `installed_extensions` and `linked_extensions` metadata.